I’ve written about this before, but just so it’s absolutely clear, I’m going to include a picture with the text:

 – source: VicRoads: Driving in Victoria — Rules and Responsibilities, pages 35 and 39.

-I’m pretty narked off that a 4WD owner
+I’m pretty narked off that a 4WD owner I encountered yesterday not only didn’t know this, but when challenged said it was not true.

 I was in a hurry, and in no mood to give way to vehicles I was not obliged to, if I could possibly help it.
 I signalled him to stop, which he did.
 I then crossed in front of him, and since his window was down, told him he had to give way.
 When he claimed otherwise, I didn’t swear, but I did get a bit shouty, and told him to check his road rules.
 He drove off.